-The minimum estimate of abundance of North Pacific right whales is 25.7 based on the 20th percentile of the photo-identification estimate of 31 (CV=0.226; Wade et al. 2011).
-The photo-identification catalogue used in the mark-recapture abundance estimate has a minimum of 18 reliably unique individuals seen from 1998 to 2011, yet this number could be higher given that there are many animals with poor quality photos or poor coverage (one side only).
-The genetic-identification catalogue has a total of 23 individuals identified from 1997 to 2011.
+The minimum estimate of abundance of North Pacific right whales is 25.7 based on the 20th percentile of the photo-identification estimate of 31 (CV=0.226; Wade et al. 2011a).
+The photo-identification catalogue used in the mark-recapture abundance estimate has a minimum of 20 unique individuals seen from 1998 to 2013, yet this number could be higher given that there are many animals with poor quality photos or poor coverage (one side only).
+The genetic-identification catalogue has a total of 23 individuals identified from 1997 to 2011 (LeDuc et al. 2012).